eclipse-californium/californium/demo-apps/cf-cloud-demo-server/README.md

 to see the set of options and arguments.

-When the server is started the first time, it creates the "CaliforniumCloudDemo3.properties" file. this contains the settings, which may be adjusted by editing this file.
+When the server is started the first time, it creates the "CaliforniumCloudDemo3.properties" file.
+This contains the settings, which may be adjusted by editing this file.

 ```
 # Californium CoAP Properties file for S3 Proxy Server